ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     **CQL architecture:** CQL (Conservative Q-Learning) is an offline RL algorithm that mitigates the overestimation of Q-values outside the dataset distribution through a conservative critic estimate.
 It adds a simple Q regularizer loss to the standard
     Bellman update loss, ensuring that the critic doesn't output overly optimistic Q-values.
-This conservative correction term to any off-policy Q-learning algorithm.
-The Ray team provides this for SAC.
+    The `SACLearner` adds this conservative correction term to the TD-based Q-learning loss.

 **Tuned examples:**